christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Step 1: Create an account to associate with the Nano:
 -----------------------------------------------------

-If you already have a BitShares account and it has "lifetime membership" status, you can easily create a new account by selecting "Create Account" from the main drop-down menu ("Burger" menu).
+If you already have a BitShares account and it has "lifetime membership" status, you can easily create a new account by selecting "Create Account" from the main drop-down menu ("Burger" menu) in the upper-right corner of the Reference UI.

 If you do not already have a BitShares account, or if your account does not have lifetime-membership status, then you can use either the standalone wallet or one of the web-hosted wallets (e.g. https://wallet.bitshares.org) to register the account, and a faucet will pay the registration fee for you.
 A tricky thing though is that most such wallets will only pay the registration fee for ONE account per wallet instance.
 So if you used the standalone wallet to register your primary account, then you may wish to use the web-hosted wallet to register your new account, or vice-versa.
 Or you can use load the web wallet from a different device, or a different browser, to get back to the faucet-subsidized account registration screen.